mesloubi2021/yankee/Readme.md

   note: Initial release.
 ```

 When you call `yankee`, we’ll determine what version number comes next and update the file accordingly.
-We’ll replace `master:` with the new version and add a `date:` property with the current day right below that.
+We’ll replace `unreleased:` with the new version and add a `date:` property with the current day right below that.

-If the `master:` object contains the key `breaking changes:`, we’ll make it a major release (X.y.z).
+If the `unreleased:` object contains the key `breaking changes:`, we’ll make it a major release (X.y.z).
 If it contains the key `new features:`, we’ll make a minor bump (x.Y.z).
-Otherwise, make sure your `master:` changelog has the key `fixed bugs:` – we’ll release it as a patch (x.y.Z).
+Otherwise, make sure your `unreleased:` changelog has the key `fixed bugs:` - we’ll release it as a patch (x.y.Z).

-The version number against which we’ll be bumping is the first key in your `Changelog.yaml` except `master:`.
+The version number against which we’ll be bumping is the first key in your `Changelog.yaml` except `unreleased:`.
 If there’s no other key, we’ll always tag the release as 1.0.0.

 If you call `yankee` without any options, we’ll only output the version number, so that it’s easy for you to process with scripts.

-<a id="/options"></a>&nbsp;

 ## Options